Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Czechia is whichever brand rides O2, T-Mobile or Vodafone with the broadest verified coverage for your route, honest fair use terms, working hotspot, and EU roaming that keeps one plan alive across Germany, Austria, Poland and the wider EU.
+HelloRoam is Simscanner's top-ranked travel eSIM for Czechia, with the cheapest sourced entry we tracked from $2.34.
 Helpfully for visitors, Czechia sets no SIM-registration law, so a prepaid card can be bought anonymously and is not tied to your passport.
 Coverage centres on Prague, then Brno, Ostrava and the road corridors that thread Bohemia into Moravia.
 Weigh the brands in the ranking below.

 The ranking